1. The Atwood machine shown is suspended from a spring balance. The mass on

 Case 3.
 This one is a bit tricky.
 When the motion is established, the tension is nearly uniform all along the string. so since the left side has the additional unmoving mass m, the left side should move down.

 Mach is one of those who refused to accept the atomic theory.
 In a 1910 paper he admitted that the atomic theory had produced useful results, but that this still proved nothing of the reality of atoms.
 He grumbled that physicists were on their way to becoming a church, with the reality of atoms as its dogma.
 He didn't like relativity theory either, even though much of his own pioneering work in mechanics anticipated relativity.
-He refused to accept credit for this connection, saying:
+He refused to accept credit for this connection, saying in 1913:

 I must as assuredly disdain to be the forerunner of the relativists as I withhold from the atomistic belief of the present day .
 I can accept the theory of relativity as little as I can accept the existence of atoms and other such dogmas.If atoms and relativity were to be required belief, then, said Mach, he would renounce the physical way of thinking, because freedom of thought was quite precious to him.
 Mach died in 1916, without ever accepting the reality of atoms.